juergenweb/FrontendForms/README.md

 Instead of echoing the form at the end, you have to set a return command.

 The name of the function will become the name of the placeholder.
-Please take care of the upper and lower case.
+You don't have to worry about case sensitivity for the placeholder name in the CKEditor field.
+You can write the placeholder with lowercase letters only, or you can also write it mixed with uppercase and lowercase letters.
+This makes no difference.

 Here you can see an example of a simple form wrapped inside a function.